TAP-GGC/RaspberryLites/README.md

 * <b>Duration of Workshop:</b> 45 minute workshop
 * <b>Needed Materials:</b> Rasperry Pi 3 boards, 60 Pixel LED Strips, IR non-contact temp sensors, microphone sensors, Breadboards, wire connectors,  Monitors.
 * <b>Learning Outcomes:</b> The primary goal of this project is to teach participants how code can be applied to physical applications and to boost creativity in thinking outside the computer screen.
-* <b>Your Main Technology</b> Raspberry Pi is a small, low-cost computer that's used for a variety of projects, including digital art, education, and home automation.
+* <b>Main Technology:</b> Raspberry Pi is a small, low-cost computer that's used for a variety of projects, including digital art, education, and home automation.
 * [Technology Ambassador Program](https://tapggc.org/) <b>(TAP)</b> is a project-based class that provides a collaborative environment for students to work with their fellow classmates on a semester-long project using technologies of their choice.
 TAP strives to increase participation in IT through numerous outreach activities and workshops that are designed to showcase the creative and fun side of technology.
 <!-- Commercial Video stored in the Media folder will be linked here -->